wavemaker/docs/learn/on-premise/prerequisites.md

 This document uses words like **VM**, **Instance** to refer a machine.

-The machine can be hosted on any cloud provider(like AWS EC2, GCP, Azure .etc) or enterprise cloud or baremetal.
-All machine allocated to WME  platform should not have any other running process.

-The following are prerequisites to setup WaveMaker Enterprise.
-The below-mentioned system requirements allow for limited app developments and deployments.
-You can increase this capacity by adding Developer Workspace and App Deployment instances thus scaling your WME.

 ## WME Setup System Requirements

 WaveMaker Enterprise can be installed on any machine with below requirements.
 Before you start setting up the WaveMaker Enterprise, here is a list of a minimum and recommended System Requirements for the each type of Instance.